By Eric Peters, Automotive Columnist Photo courtesy of CARICOS

 It’s a good idea to measure the length (and width and height) of your garage before you buy a vehicle like this.

-Cargo capacity with all seats up is 16.6 cubes, slightly more than the Lexus LX (15.5 cubes) and dead heat with the regular wheelbase Caddy Escalade (16.9 cubic feet).
+Cargo capacity with all seats up is 16.6 cubes, slightly more than the Lexus LX (15.5 cubes) and the regular wheelbase Caddy Escalade (15.3 cubic feet).

 You can order a rearseat entertainment system with individual LCD monitors built into the headrests, the nav system is voice-command and there’s a really neat perimeter/split-screen camera system that not only shows you what’s behind you but also what’s to the sides of you — all at the same time.
 The 15 speaker Bose stereo that comes with the Deluxe Touring Package is superb.